WuggyCode/wuggy/README.md

 ### Generate documentation

 Documentation is generated using `pdoc`.
-To update documentation locally , run `pdoc --html --output-dir build ./wuggy --force --template-dir ./documentation/templates`.
+To update documentation locally , run `pdoc --html --output-dir build_documentation ./wuggy --force --template-dir ./documentation/templates`.
 Documentation is updated automatically to the live documentation site when changes are pushed to master using GitHub Actions.

 ### Uploading a new version to PyPi